ronakg/awesome-flickr-gallery-plugin/README.txt

 = 2.7.2 =
 * [Bug Fix] Can't see photos when there are more than 500 photos
 * [Enhancement] View full size photos in slideshow
+* [Enhancement] Minimum number of photos in gallery reduced to 4

 = 2.7.0 =
 * Now slideshow displays all the pages in the gallery so that users can navigate through without having to visit all pages.